IGLADI/Pi-DNStack/README.md

     pwsh ./main.ps1 -ConfigPath ./main.psd1
     ```

+    > [!WARNING]
+    > Make sure you run the above command from your **workstation**, not directly on the target server(s).
+    > Please ensure SSH access is properly configured.

 5.  **Enjoy!**

-    After deployment, access the Pi-hole web interface at: `http://<server-ip>:<port>/admin/login.php`, [configure your clients](https://www.windowscentral.com/how-change-your-pcs-dns-settings-windows-10#:~:text=HOW%20TO%20CHANGE%20DNS%20SETTINGS%20USING%20SETTINGS%20ON%20WINDOWS%2010) to use Pi-DNStack as DNS server and enjoy your new DNS management stack!
+    After deployment, access the Pi-hole web interface at: `http://<server-ip>:<port>/admin/login`, [configure your clients](https://www.windowscentral.com/how-change-your-pcs-dns-settings-windows-10#:~:text=HOW%20TO%20CHANGE%20DNS%20SETTINGS%20USING%20SETTINGS%20ON%20WINDOWS%2010) to use Pi-DNStack as DNS server and enjoy your new DNS management stack!

     > [!WARNING]
     > Clients must be able to reach your server on port 53 (DNS).